tungph/LRU-Tab-Trimmer/WARP.md

 ## Project Overview

-Auto Tab Discard for Firefox is a browser extension that automatically reduces memory usage of inactive tabs using Firefox's native `browser.tabs.discard` API.
+LRU Tab Trimmer is a browser extension that automatically reduces memory usage of inactive tabs using Firefox's native `browser.tabs.discard` API with an LRU (Least Recently Used) strategy.
 This extension is optimized specifically for Firefox using Manifest V2.

 ## Project Structure